samharp/redirect-website-template/README.md

 # redirect-website-template
-Simple HTML file for redirecting one site to another
+Simple (blank) HTML file for redirecting to another site

 For use when the browser window is meant to be blank (white) while the user is routed to another domain/webpage.